virt-pvm/misc/pvm-get-started-with-kata.md

 - **Download source code**

-You can obtain the source code from here, which is base on `Linux kernel 6.7-rc6`**.**
+You can obtain the source code from here, which is base on `Linux kernel 6.7-rc6`.
 ```
-git clone https://github.com/virt-pvm/linux.git -b pvm
+git clone https://github.com/virt-pvm/linux.git -b pvm_fix
 ```
+> **Note**: The pvm branch is the main branch and serves as the base for the patchset sent to the kernel community.
+The pvm_fix branch, on the other hand, contains bug fixes to the pvm branch.
+Whenever we attempt to send a new version, the pvm branch is rebased on the pvm_fix branch.
+Therefore, the pvm_fix branch always represents the latest version.

 - **Build kernel and modules**